Uncanny X-Men: 1991–2011: Post-Claremont era

 The X-Men: Reload reshuffle of titles in 2004 led to Claremont returning to Uncanny with issue #444.
 The stories addressed the new status quo established by Morrison.
 Claremont remained until #473.
 His final story was "End of the Greys" in 2006, as part of the "Decimation" storyline, where the vast majority of mutants had lost their powers.
 He was replaced by Ed Brubaker, who wrote a 12-part epic space opera story "The Rise and Fall of the Shi'ar Empire", as a follow-up to his miniseries X-Men: Deadly Genesis.
 After this, the title led into the "Messiah Complex" crossover event, dealing with the first mutant birth since the Decimation.

 Matt Fraction became co-author from #500, and sole author from #504.
 The entire X-Men team relocated to San Francisco – first to the city, and then, after the "Utopia" crossover with Dark Avengers, to an island named Utopia in San Francisco Bay.
 The Nation X storyline focused on the return of the re-powered Magneto, and him coming to Utopia.
 The Second Coming crossover saw the return of Hope Summers, the baby from the "Messiah Complex" arc, to the present day, as a young adult; and the emergence of the "Five Lights", the first new mutants to have arisen (apart from Hope) since the Decimation.
-Nightcrawler was killed during this storyline and the Beast left in protest after his discovery of Cyclops' secret death squad X-Force.
+Nightcrawler was killed during this storyline and Beast left in protest after his discovery of Cyclops' secret death squad, X-Force.

 Kieron Gillen took over co-authorship of the series with #531, and became sole writer from #534.1.

-2011–2012: Volume 2
+2012: Volume 2

 The original series ended with #544 and relaunched as a new volume after the events of the X-Men: Schism miniseries, wherein half the X-Men, led by Wolverine, returned to New York, to found a new school.
 The new volume featured the Extinction Team, containing members of the X-Men whom Cyclops had retained to deal with potential threats to the mutant race's survival.
 Gillen's run led into, and crossed over with, the Avengers vs. X-Men storyline and finished with issue #20 in October 2012.
 The volume ended with Cyclops, who had become increasingly hardline during Gillen's run, in prison for his actions during that storyline.
 Gillen wrote a five-part epilogue, AvX: Consequences.